ros2/design/articles/141_static_remapping.md

 - `__ns:=/new/namespace`
 - `node1:__ns:=/node1s/new/namespace`

+#### Supporting: Change the Node Name
+This also isn't a true remapping rule, but the syntax is similar.
+In ROS 1 the argument `__node:=` could change the node's name.
+Here the syntax is the same, and additionally it can be prefixed with a node's current name.
+The replacement side must have a single token.
+Log messages use the new name immediately.
+All private names are expanded to the new name before any remapping rules are applied to them.

+*Examples:*

+- `__node:=lef_camera_driver`
+- `camera_driver:__node:=left_camera_driver`

 #### Not Supporting: Change a Token
 The syntax can't change all uses of a token with one rule.